-People who are struggling with housing and paying their rent can get help.
-Below is information on the organizations, programs, charities, and agencies that provide rental assistance in Spokane County Washington.
+Below is information on the organizations, churches, programs, charities, and agencies that provide security deposit or emergency rental assistance in Spokane County Washington.
 There may be financial aid for low income tenants and/or families that are facing a crisis.
 While funding is always limited, people can apply for money to help pay security deposits, back rent, and maybe even moving costs.
 In addition, learn about other options such as low income housing or section 8 government vouchers.

 Most of the Spokane organizations can provide some form of emergency short term assistance, and at the same time they want to work with clients to ensure long term success.
 So this may involve case management, referrals, counseling, and ideas on longer term solutions to paying both paying rent and staying current on monthly rental expenses.
 The bottom line is these places in the city as well as County of Spokane want to help people avoid evictions and prevent homelessness.
 To this end, grants, loans, legal aid, and other forms of short or long term rent help may be offered.

 Saint Vincent de Paul Society